OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 * The program may take a while to run.
 Conservatively estimate about 20 minutes to process each analysis_id in each database_schma you pass to the program.
 It may be slower or faster, depending on the size of the data being analyzed.

-The function creates input in two folders.
-Result folder includes detailed output for local user to inspect.
+The function creates output in two subfolders inside the user folder defined by the user.
+Result subfolder includes detailed output for local user to inspect (not to be shared).
 A much smaller subset of data (in the second folder (named export) is for doing a trend component of the Data Quality study (to be shared with the study PI).
 To submit data, inspect the extrac folder, zip the content and send by email (encrypted) to the study coordinator.
 You may also use the S3 bucket OHDSI mechanism.
 Email the study PI for the key and secret to submit data for this mechanism.